 Direct investment income: The data include dividends and distributed branch profits, as well as reinvested earnings and undistributed branch profits.
 Major data source for the receipts and payments of dividends is the ITRS.
-For the previous years a basic data source for reinvested earnings is the annual direct investment survey, while for the current year estimates are based on the results from the quarterly questionnaire on the realized and planned income for the current year.
+For the previous years a basic data source for reinvested earnings is the annual direct investment survey, while for the current year estimates are based on data from the previous years.